In re Google Location History Litigation

 Lundy v.
 Meta Platforms, Inc.

-Docket number: 18-cv-6793-JD (N.D.
-Cal.)
-The Hamilton Lincoln Law Institute represents an objector challenging a proposed settlement to the extent the court exercises the option to divert all or part of the $37 million fund to third parties rather than to the class.
-The underlying lawsuit alleges that Meta improperly inferred the location of Facebook users through their IP addresses even if the Facebook user had turned off the Location Services…
+The Hamilton Lincoln Law Institute successfully represented an objector challenging a proposed settlement to the extent the court exercises the option to divert all or part of the $37 million fund to third parties rather than to the class.

 Sharpe v.
 A&W Concentrate Co.